11 Best Microscopes for Kids: Reviews and Buying Guide

 What to Look for When Choosing the Best Kids Microscope

-In truth, any one of the top ten kids’ microscopes listed above would make a worthy addition to your STEM setup, but that doesn’t exactly make it easy when it comes to deciding which one to buy.
+In truth, any of the top ten kids’ microscopes listed above would make a worthy addition to your STEM setup, but deciding which one to buy isn’t exactly easy.

 With that in mind, here are a few key factors to consider that will help you choose the right microscope for you and your little ones.